 Basically, it is a CAD/CAM process, using very high-tech machines.
 But don't worry, the machines do their work in a different room, not in your mouth!

 All teeth veneers are thin wafers of dental porcelain that are fitted to the fronts of your teeth.
 But there are several ways of making them.
 Usually, they are constructed in a dental laboratory by a highly skilled dental technician.

 Cerec is the name of a system invented by swiss professor Dr. Werner Moermann over 30 years ago.
 I personally attended one of his courses in Zurich, Switzerland.
-He came up with two flashes of inspiration 30 years ago that are the basis of the Cerec system:
+He explained how he came up with two flashes of inspiration 30 years ago that are the basis of the Cerec system:

 He found out that it couldn't be done with ultrasound, but swiss engineer Marco Brandestini found a way to do it with visible light.

 Second, he developed a technique for high-accuracy precision grinding out a dental filling from a solid block of ceramic, using a miniature version of industrial computerized milling.
 (CAD / CAM).

 That all sounds great, but how does it help dental patients?

 It's FAST.
 First, the dentist prepares the tooth for the veneer or inlay in his usual way.
 But then, instead of taking a normal mould or impression, he picks up a small camera and takes 2 or 3 photos of the tooth!

 Next, the picture of the tooth (in 3-D) comes up on a computer screen.
 While the patient relaxes with a drink, the dentist designs the veneer on-screen.
 He can make it exactly the right shape and size.

 Then, the veneer is milled out of a solid block of dental ceramic, right in the dentist's office.
 It only takes about 10 minutes for the milling process!
 There are ceramic blocks in all the different tooth colors.